LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 	ccomps -x -o subdiagram.dot diagram.dot

-For more information on the DOT language and related tools see:
+For more information on the DOT language and related tools, see:

 	http://www.graphviz.org/

 When using Windows, there are known issues with some Prolog compilers due to the internal representation of paths.
-If you encounter problems with a specific backend Prolog compiler, try if possible to use another supported backend Prolog compiler when generating diagrams.
+If you encounter problems with a specific backend Prolog compiler, try, if possible, to use another supported backend Prolog compiler when generating diagrams.

-For printing large diagrams, you will need to either use a tool to slice the diagram in page-sized pieces or, preferably, use software capable of tiled printing (e.g., Adobe Reader).
+For printing large diagrams, you will need to either use a tool to slice the diagram into page-sized pieces or, preferably, use software capable of tiled printing (e.g., Adobe Reader).
 You can also hand-edit the generated `.dot` files and play with settings such as aspect ratio for fine-tuning the diagrams layout.